Sorry, you need to enable JavaScript to visit this website.

 3-minutes read

 Newly pregnant?
 Congratulations.
-Here’s a paper bag.
-If you’re not exactly glowing in those first few weeks, you’re not alone.
+You probably have a lot of questions.
+One of the most frequently asked question is when does morning sickness start.
+Morning sickness tends to begin during the first month of pregnancy.
+So, don’t worry if you’re not exactly glowing in those first few weeks, you’re not alone.
 9 out of 10 women will have at least a little nausea but thankfully most find morning sickness symptoms ease off by week 20 or so…ish.
+Oh, it’s also worth noting morning sickness can happen at any time of the day or night and can last all day long.
+We have some tips in this article to help you get through it.

 Morning sickness causes are largely unknown.
 It is generally thought to be the result of a number of changes happening within your body.
 Here are just some:

 Is it severe?
-When vomiting starts to impact your quality of life, or your urine is extremely dark please reach out to your GP for further advice.
-There could be a chance you have Hypermesis Gravidarum or HG.
-It’s a more serious version of morning sickness so its’s best to tell your doctor as it can affect you and your baby’s health if left untreated.
+When vomiting starts to impact your quality of life, or your urine is extremely dark please reach out to your GP, midwife or 111 for further advice.
+There could be a chance you have Hyperemesis Gravidarum or HG.
+It’s a more severe morning sickness so its’s best to tell your doctor as it can affect you and your baby’s health if left untreated.

 What helps with morning sickness?